perch97/quant_finance/Value-at-Risk/readme.md

     For a 99% confidence level, you would look at the return that is greater than or equal to 1% of the worst returns (i.e., the 1st percentile).
     For example, with a 95% confidence level, the VaR is the 5th percentile of the historical return distribution.

+Advantages of the Historical VaR Method

+  1. No Assumptions about Distribution: Unlike parametric methods (e.g., the Variance-Covariance method), the Historical VaR method doesn’t require assumptions about the           distribution of returns (e.g., normal distribution).

+  2. Simple and Intuitive: It is straightforward to understand and easy to implement, as it relies on actual past market data.

+  3. Reflects Real Market Conditions: Since it uses real historical data, it inherently captures the market’s past behavior, including extreme events, outliers, and                correlations between assets.

+Disadvantages of the Historical VaR Method

+  1. Data Dependency: The accuracy of the method is highly dependent on the quality and length of the historical data used.
+If the data set is small or unrepresentative of         future market conditions, it could lead to inaccurate results.

+  2. No Forecasting of Future Events: The method doesn't consider changes in market conditions that could occur in the future, such as shifts in volatility, interest rates,        or new market shocks.

+  3.Extreme Events or Outliers: Rare events (like the 2008 financial crisis) may or may not be captured depending on the time period of the historical data used.
+If extreme       events didn’t occur in the period used for historical simulation, they won’t be reflected in the VaR estimate.